DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPolarChart/1 Configuration/valueAxis/strips/strips.md

 ---
 ---
 ##### shortDescription
-Specifies options for value axis strips.
+Specifies properties for value axis strips.

 ---
 Strips are the highlighted areas in a chart within the defined range of values (minimum and maximum) for an axis to which they belong.
 In general, strips are used to visually represent a range of values behind a series to trace whether the series points' values fall in or out of that range.
 For more details on strips, refer to the [Strips](/concepts/05%20Widgets/PolarChart/10%20Visual%20Elements/100%20Strips.md '/Documentation/Guide/UI_Components/PolarChart/Visual_Elements/#Strips') topic.